tropotek/betacrawler/README.md

 The transmitter has also been modified to remove the spring on both left and right throttle sticks.
 This helps when using Dual Stick mode.

-For Single Stick Mode the channels are configured for Transmitters in MODE 2 (left stick).
+For Single Stick Mode the channels are configured for Transmitters using the left stick (MODE 2).
-You can change this in the configuration if you prefer to use MODE 1 (right stick).
+You can change the channels in the configuration if you prefer to use the right stick (MODE 1).

 #### Tank Model